 Boeing is partnering with businesses, Tribes, government agencies and the local community to give the U.S. EPA and the Washington State Department of Ecology the tools to implement protective, timely and cost effective cleanup solutions for the Lower Duwamish Waterway.

-The City of Seattle, King County, the Port of Seattle, and The Boeing Company-collectively known as the Lower Duwamish Waterway Group (LDWG)-have been conducting cleanup investigation of the Lower Duwamish Waterway since 2001.
-The U.S. Environmental Protection Agency and the Washington State Department of Ecology have provided oversight of these efforts
+The City of Seattle, Boeing, Port of Seattle and King County, which are collectively known as the Lower Duwamish Waterway Group, has been conducting cleanup investigations since 2001.
+The U.S. EPA and the Washington State Department of Ecology provide oversight of these efforts.

 - Reduce human health risks as quickly as possible,